 My list?
 Oh, puhleeze!
 I told her I didn't have a list.
 After all, I wasn't a 16-year-old girl scribbling in my journal.
 I was a sophisticated 41-year-old woman with several significant relationships under my belt.
-Do We Find Love Or Decide To Love?

 "I can't quantify what I'm looking for," I explained.
 "I always just fell in love."

 The fact is you can't make a list that doesn't either oversimplify or take things out of context.
-For instance, even if you make a list of qualities you want, they aren't all weighted equally (is height as important as honesty?), and with many qualities you want, it's not like people have them or they don't.
+For instance, even if you make a list of qualities you want, they aren't all weighted equally (is height as important as honesty?) and with many qualities you want, it's not like people have them or they don't.
 Often, they have some degree of that quality — like sense of humor or financial stability — which may not be exactly what you had in mind when you wrote it down.

 Lists are also confusing because they're about qualities a man has independently — they don't account for the qualities he'll have inside a relationship.
 He may be the right age, have the right sense of humor, and have the right job, but what is he going to be like when he's with you?
 How are you going to feel when you're with him?
 Will you get along well?
 None of this can be captured on paper.
-Why Do Smart Women Settle For Mr. Wrong?
+But still, I told my friend, I have to have some way of screening the men I'd go out with.
+I mean, I couldn't just go out with everyone, right?
 And that was the problem.
-How did I know if I was being too picky or if the guy just wasn't right for me?

 When I asked a dating coach this question, he told me that instead of focusing on my "wants" (my wish list), I should focus on my "needs" (my bottom line) and then see if some of the wants were there.